All Episodes

 Well, they are winning the day.

-This is, I think, one of the reasons that there is such desperation on the part of the Libs.
+This is, I think, one of the reasons that there is such desperation on the part of the libs.

 They are jumping at everything.

-Uh, and they're just desperate.
+And they're just desperate.

-Now, there is something I'm not by the way, I'm not gonna have this whole show sidetracked by this today, because there are things going on.
+By the way, I'm not going to have this whole show sidetracked by this today because there are things going on.

-This is Lieutenant Governor John Guerrimendi, uh, California.
+This is Lieutenant Governor John Garamendi, California.

 He was on hardball last night with Chris Matthews, and this is the guy in his comment that had Vinny.